eudoxia0/eudoxia0.github.io/article/_posts/2023-06-24-test-autodiscovery-silver-bullet.md

     - to write a test, I have to
         - write the test function
         - wire it up to a test suite
+        - export a function to run the test suite
         - so i have to choose both the test's function name and a string description of it
         - register the module with the `dune` file
         - then, and only then, can I run `dune test`